August 6, 2020

 Co-sponsorship occurs when two CoDA members sponsor each other.
 Co-sponsors meet or call regularly to share what they are learning about the Twelve Steps and Twelve Traditions.
 They share experience, strength, and hope equally, growing in their own way and at their own pace.

-As in all sponsor relationships, the recovery goal in CoDA co-sponsorship is to have a mutually beneficial relationship.
+As in all sponsor/sponsee relationships, the recovery goal in CoDA co-sponsorship is to have a mutually beneficial relationship.
 Working the steps, changing our behaviour, and growing spiritually frees us from advising, controlling, and rescuing.

 Step Study Groups (adapted from “Meeting Handbook – FSM Part 2”)

-Step Study groups are groups of codependents working through the Twelve Steps (and often the Twelve Traditions) in a structured format, usually outside of a regular meeting.
-Step study groups often have the same objectives as co-sponsors, but with more people, and members often make contact outside the group.
-Please see the Sponsorship & Step Study Groups Documents section on our Meeting Materials page for information and details on starting a step study group.
+Please see the Sponsorship & Step Study Groups Documents section (Tab #7) on our Meeting Materials page for information and details on starting a step study group.
 It is recommended that members do have sponsors outside of the step study group, but the group work often inspires the desire to “go to any lengths” to find a sponsor.

 Temporary Sponsor (adapted from “Sponsorship, What’s In It For Me?” booklet)